painting: a woman wearing blue, sitting at a desk reading a letter.

 Although highly regarded by his peers, Vermeer's fame did not spread far outside Delft.
 This could be because he produced a relatively small amount of works, most of which were in the hands of only a few select collectors.

-Vermeer had many other responsibilities: a father of 14 children, head of an artists’ guild, art dealer and an inn-keeper, which could explain why he might not had the time to devote himself fully to painting.
+Vermeer had many other responsibilities - he was a father of 14 children, head of an artists’ guild, art dealer and an inn-keeper.
+This could explain why he might not had the time to devote himself fully to painting.